skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Factory-Method.md

 - Q: What is the purpose of the Factory Method design pattern?

   - A: The purpose of the Factory Method design pattern is to provide an interface for creating objects, but let subclasses decide which class to instantiate.

-- Q: How does the Factory Method design pattern promote loose coupling?
+Q: How does the Factory Method design pattern promote code reusability?

-  - A: The Factory Method design pattern promotes loose coupling by allowing the creator to depend on an abstract interface (the factory method) to create objects, rather than directly depending on concrete classes.
-- Q: What are the advantages of using the Factory Method design pattern?

-  - A: Some advantages of using the Factory Method design pattern include easy extensibility, loose coupling, enhanced code readability, and improved testability.
-- Q: What are some potential disadvantages of using the Factory Method design pattern?

-  - A: Some potential disadvantages of using the Factory Method design pattern include increased code complexity, a larger codebase, and potential performance overhead.
-- Q: How can the Factory Method design pattern be used in game development?

-  - A: In game development, the Factory Method design pattern can be used to create different types of game objects, such as enemies or power-ups, based on a common interface.
+  - A: The Factory Method design pattern encapsulates the object creation logic in a separate method or class, allowing it to be reused across different parts of the codebase.

+Q: How does the Factory Method design pattern support the Open-Closed Principle?

+  - A: The Factory Method design pattern allows for easy introduction of new product types without modifying the existing client code, promoting the principle of open for extension, closed for modification.